 Besides football, the stadium also hosts rugby games, concerts throughout the year and an annual meeting of Jehovah’s Witnesses.

-The Zebrette player who most strikes fear into the hearts of opposition is perhaps captain Antonio Di Natale, by now a talismanic figure after nearly a decade of service.
-Only Edison Cavani scored more Serie A goals last season, and he has found the net four times so far during the current campaign.
+The Zebrette player who strikes most fear into the hearts of opposition is perhaps captain Antonio Di Natale, by now a talismanic figure after a decade of service.
+The 36-year-old already has six goals to his name this season after bagging a brace in the Serie A opener with Empoli as well as putting four past Ternana in the Coppa Italia.
+He is the club’s all-time top scorer with 195 strikes.